bringel/bringel.github.io/_drafts/faking-git-using-core-data-and-the-github-api.md

 Obviously I went with option number three, otherwise I wouldn't be writing this post.
 Why?
 Well because reasons and stuff

 * I thought that it would be easier to not use the local filesystem for this project.
-I know that Linus has his reasons for the way that git is designed, but I figured this would be a good learning opportunity for me to not do it that way.
+It's much easier to query the database to get the correct file than having to deal with constructing file paths.
+This way I can get every file that exists in a specific directory (which is kinda important when you're working with jekyll) without having to use `NSFileManager`.

 * I also prefer to work with my own objects when I can.
 Should I get used to working with other people's code?
 Yes.
 Am I going to do it right now?
 Probably not